-- 1. The Official Bat - a.
-Shall be of one-piece construction, multi-piece permanently assembled or two piece interchangeable construction.
-If the bat is designed with interchangeable components it must meet the following criteria: - Mating components must have a unique locking key to prevent uncertified equipment combinations in the field. - 2.
-All component combinations must meet the same standards as if it were a one-piece bat when combined or a portion of a one-piece bat if separated. - b.
-Shall be made of one piece of hardwood or formed from a block of wood consisting of two or more pieces of wood bonded together with an adhesive in such a way that the grain direction of all pieces is parallel to the length of the bat. - Shall be metal, bamboo, plastic, graphite, carbon, magnesium, fiberglass, ceramic, or any other composite material approved by the ISF Equipment Standards Commission. - d.
-Can be laminated, but must contain only wood or adhesive and have a clear finish (if finished). - e.
-Shall be round and shall be smooth. - f.
-Shall not be more than 86.4cm (34 in) long, nor exceed 1077.0 g (38 ounces) in weight. - g.
-Shall not be more than 5.7cm (2 1⁄4 in) in diameter at its largest part.
-A tolerance of 0.80mm (1/32 in) is permitted to allow for expansion. - If metal, may be angular. - Shall not have exposed rivets, pins, rough or sharp edges, or any form of exterior fastener that would present a hazard.
-A metal bat shall be free of burrs and cracks.
+- 3.1 The Official Bat - 3.1.1 Shall be of one-piece construction, multi-piece permanently assembled or two-piece interchangeable construction.
+If the bat is designed with interchangeable components it must meet the following criteria: - 3.1.1.1 Mating components must have a unique locking key to prevent uncertified equipment combinations in the field. - 3.1.1.2 All component combinations must meet the same standards as if it were a onepiece bat when combined or a portion of a one-piece bat if separated. - 3.1.2 Shall be made of one piece of hardwood or formed from a block of wood consisting of two or more pieces of wood bonded together with an adhesive in such a way that the grain direction of all pieces is parallel to the length of the bat. - 3.1.3 Shall be metal, bamboo, plastic, graphite, carbon, magnesium, fiberglass, ceramic, or any other composite material approved by the ISF Equipment Standards Commission or NGB Standards.